 (3) Modification of Dates Established by Scheduling Order.
 The parties may modify the dates established in a Scheduling Order that govern court filings or hearings only by court order for good cause.
 Once a trial date is set, the parties may modify that date only under Rule 38.1.

-(d) Scheduling Conferences in Non-Medical Malpractice Actions .
-Except in medical malpractice actions, on a party’s written request the court must—or on its own the court may—set a Scheduling Conference.
+(d) Scheduling Conferences .
+At a party’s written request the court must—or on its own the court may—set a Scheduling Conference.
 At any Scheduling Conference under this Rule 16(d), the court may:

 (1) determine what additional disclosures, discovery and related activities will be undertaken and establish a schedule for those activities;